Maritime Transport Act 1994

 You could also call this:

-"The Director can excuse people or ships from following some maritime rules if it's safe and fair."
+"The Director can excuse some people or ships from following certain maritime rules in special cases."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.